danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 A few design decisions of note:

-**Feature flag check first.** If the `admin_vpn_restriction` flag is disabled, the constraint always allows access.
-This gives us an instant kill switch without requiring a code deployment — just toggle the flag in the Flipper UI.

 **Fail-closed security.** If `allowed_ips` is empty or nil (due to a misconfiguration or missing config), the `|| []` default means nobody gets through.
 The secure default is to block, not to allow.

 **Logging blocked requests** at warning level feeds into our Datadog monitoring.
 We can see who's being blocked, from where, and how often.